brthrs/react-native-push-notification/README.md

 # Fork details

 This package was forked because the push notiifcations that are send with SNS were not handled correctly.
-New messages were received in the native Android part but not pushed to the app itself.
+New messages were received in the native Android part but not pushed to the app itself. - Tim Kuilman 01-05-2019

 ==============